Known issues

-Some issues affect older versions, and can be fixed by upgrading your environment.
+Some issues affect earlier versions, and can be fixed by upgrading your environment.

 Non-RFC 1918 address ranges are partially supported for Pods and Services

 Cloud Composer depends on GKE to deliver support for non-RFC 1918 addresses for Pods and Services.
-Currently, only the following list of Non-RFC 1918 ranges is supported in Cloud Composer:
+Only the following list of Non-RFC 1918 ranges is supported in Cloud Composer:

 Airflow UI does not show tasks logs when DAG Serialization is on in Composer 1.10.2 and Composer 1.10.3